BJP’s Tejasvi Surya gives Covid crisis communal twist as he alleges corruption in bed allotment

 The allegations raised doubts about the system of bed allocation across Bengaluru, done by the South Zone Covid-19 war room.

 Surya claimed that beds were being blocked under the names of asymptomatic Covid-19 patients or those under home isolation, but were sold to others.
-Beds at government or private hospitals that have kept aside a certain number for the state government are allotted through requests to a centralised number.
+Officials at these war rooms operate a centralised number, through which beds are allotted to government hospitals or to private institutions that have reserved some beds for the state.

-“There’s a nexus of certain BBMP officers, certain Aarogya Mitra [a frontline healthcare service] hospitals and certain agents who have made this ‘bribes for beds’ scam,” Surya said.
+“There’s a nexus of certain BBMP officers, certain Aarogya Mitra [a frontline healthcare service] hospitals and certain agents who have made this ‘bribes for beds’ scam,” Surya alleged.

-Surya and the other BJP leaders also visited the “war room”, located in Jayanagar, with the details on the bed allocations and confronted officials, reported The Hindu.
+Surya and the other BJP leaders also visited the war room located in Jayanagar, with the details on the bed allocations and confronted officials, reported The Hindu.

 “There has been no transparency in bed allocation,” Surya said at a briefing.
 “I had to threaten a senior officer in the early hours of Tuesday that unless we were provided with the raw data of bed allocation, I would stage a protest in front of the war room.
 A prima facie analysis of the data revealed the scam.
 We have found cases where ICU beds were booked 12 times in the name of one patient.”

 The BJP leader also made communally charged remarks against those from the minority community working at the coronavirus war room, according to The Hindu.
-Surya listed 17 officials responsible for the alleged scam, all of whom belonged to a minority community.
-The BJP leaders raised objections that so many from the same community were appointed in the war room.
+Surya listed 17 officials responsible for the alleged scam, all of whom are Muslims.
+The BJP leaders asked why so many from the same community were appointed in the war room.

 Subsequent reports made it evident that Surya had simply read out the names of 17 Muslims officials from among more than 200 employees across various shifts, offering no evidence or explanation for why only these individuals were highlighted.

-Surya claimed that after a bed is empty at a hospital, it is immediately blocked from the control room and therefore it is assumed that there are no available beds.
+Surya claimed that once a bed became empty at a hospital, it was immediately blocked from the control room and therefore it is assumed that there are no available beds.
 “However, a patient for whom the bed is blocked needs to report to the hospital within 12 hours, during which time those involved in this scam at the control room manually allot it to someone else, for a consideration,” he said.

-While the allegations were viewed as a humiliation for the BJP, Surya tweeted late on Tuesday, claiming that the “system is reforming” as from no beds the BBMP website was now showing 1,504 available.
+While the allegations were viewed as a humiliation for the BJP, Surya tweeted late on Tuesday, claiming that the “system is reforming” as from zero beds the BBMP website was now showing 1,504 available.

 Meanwhile, the Bengaluru Police arrested two accused, identified as Rohit and Netra, who were allegedly charging between Rs 25,000 and Rs 50,000 for each bed, reported NDTV.
 The police also recovered Rs 1.05 lakh from their bank account.